evan-hyer/track-changes/conductor/product.md

 ### Features
 -   **Change Reporting:** Displays a clear, scannable table of changed metadata components, including the component name, metadata type, the last user who modified it, and the modification timestamp.
+-   **Multi-Format Output:** Supports multiple output formats via the `--output` flag:
+    -   `table`: (Default) Clear, scannable terminal table.
--   **JSON Output:** Supports machine-readable JSON output for integration with other tools and the VS Code plugin.
+    -   `json`: Machine-readable JSON for integration with other tools.
+    -   `html`: Generates a static, styled HTML report and automatically opens it in the browser.
 -   **Distribution:** The tool will be published to the npm registry, allowing for easy, global installation via `npm install`.
 -   **Dual-Functionality:** It will be engineered to work as both a standalone, independent CLI command and as a plugin for the Salesforce CLI (`sf`).